gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "The ladder," I say.
 "Don't worry, I'll steady it."

-"Kerrem...
-I don't know how."
+"Kerrem…  I don't know how."

 "What do you mean, you don't know how?"